CompVis/stable-diffusion/README.md

 Follow the directions from the original README, which starts below, to configure the environment and install requirements.
 For support, please use this repository's GitHub Issues tracking service.
+Feel free to send me an email if you use and like the script.

-Author: Lincoln D. Stein <lincoln.stein@gmail.com>
+*Author:* Lincoln D. Stein <lincoln.stein@gmail.com>

 # Original README from CompViz/stable-diffusion
 *Stable Diffusion was made possible thanks to a collaboration with [Stability AI](https://stability.ai/) and [Runway](https://runwayml.com/) and builds upon our previous work:*